xfixium/SMSEditor/README.md

 # Tilesets:
 Tilesets, or tiles, are the raw pixel color information.
 A pixel is a number from 0 to 15, that directly represents the color index of the palette we just defined earlier.
 So a pixel that has a 1 for a value, would be the color white, based on our previous palette we got.
 Indexes always start at 0, so 1 is the second color in the background palette.
-For more information on tiles, visit Maxim's thorough explaination of them here:
+For more information on tiles, visit Maxim's thorough explanation of them here:

 https://www.smspower.org/maxim/HowToProgram/Tiles